GitHub

 Customizing Colors

-Adding New Colors
+Adding and Using New Colors

 To add new colors to your theme: